raphamorim/MapJs/README.md

 ##MapJs
-The MapJs is a JavaScript feature to create maps or use Geolocation API using only HTML.
-To use is simple, just add the project source and done (not need anything, nether less Jquery).
+The MapJs is a JavaScript project to create maps or use Geolocation API using only HTML.
+To use is simple, just add the project source and done! (not need anything, neither less Jquery).

 [See how it works](http://raphamorim.com/MapJs/)